Never Back Down (film series): Never Back Down 2: The Beatdown (2011)

 Max Cooperman is once again tasked with organizing The Beatdown, a secret MMA tournament.
-Cooperman works alongside his mentor who is a retired professional UFC athlete named Casey "Case" Walker Jr. to recruit a group of amateur fighters for the event including a talented wrestler named Mike Stokes, a former-boxer named Zack Gomes, a talented recent martial arts fighter named Tim Newhouse, and a bullied record store clerk named Justin Epstein.
+Cooperman works alongside his mentor who is a retired professional UFC athlete named Casey "Case" Walker Jr. to recruit a group of amateur fighters for the event including a talented wrestler named Mike Stokes, a former-boxer named Zack Gomes, a talented recent martial arts fighter named Tim Newhouse, and an outcast store clerk named Justin Epstein who was brought in after Case and Tim chased off guys trying to mug him.
 Working together to train for the event, the group quickly become friends and gain an appreciation for teamwork, athleticism, and the life-lessons that Case shares with them.
 When he is confronted by local law enforcement, who move to charge him with violating his probation, the group of friends discover that there is a traitor in their midst when its revealed that Case was set up.
 When Mike finds the perpetrator, he becomes more determined than before to win the competition and make his mentor proud.